CooeeTours

 What if I get seasick?

-Take motion sickness tablets 30 minutes before boarding.
-Choose calm-water locations like Hervey Bay, sit mid-ship, and focus on the horizon.
-Land-based lookouts are a great alternative for very sensitive travellers.
+Take motion sickness tablets (e.g., Travacalm) 30 minutes before boarding.
+Choose calm-water tours like Hervey Bay, sit mid-ship, focus on the horizon, and avoid eating a heavy meal beforehand.
+Land-based lookouts at Point Danger (Gold Coast), Cape Byron Lighthouse, or Tasmania's East Coast Whale Trail are outstanding alternatives for sensitive travellers.

-Look for eco-certification (e.g., Ecotourism Australia), adherence to national whale approach guidelines, and operators who contribute to marine research or conservation programs.
-All Cooee Tours partners are fully certified.
+Look for eco-certification (Ecotourism Australia), adherence to national whale approach guidelines (100m minimum for vessels), and operators who contribute to marine research.
+Cooee Tours works exclusively with fully certified operators.
+Call us on (07) 4194 3333 or book online to discuss your itinerary.

 Ready to See the Whales?